nitzan/ci/_assignments/09_final_project.md

 - Your website will need to be responsive for a phone and tablet screen size.

 - Make sure to add an interactive element to your site that communicates with your subject matter

+- Think about the structure, design, and behaviour of your site.
+It should directly relate to, and help contextualize the content presented.